cerebral/overmind/packages/overmind-website/api/reaction.md

 h(Example, { name: "api/reaction_global" })
 ```

 You can register reactions to act whenever a state path is affected by a mutation.
-The **global** reactions are conigured with the application and will live as long as the application lives.
+The **global** reactions are configured with the application and will live as long as the application lives.
 A reaction results in an executed action.

 ## Component